Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The botanical gardens atop a nearby hill are the second highest in the world and boast different plants indigenous to Asia and Europe.
 I find the views from up there even more beautiful than the blossoming flowers in the gardens.

 The choice of restaurants and food in Khorog is the best on the Tajik part of the Pamir Highway.
-You’ll want to stock on snacks and dry fruits from the market, as well as some beers.
+You’ll want to stock snacks and dry fruits from the market, as well as some beers.

 From Khorog, we leave the Pamir Highway for a while to follow the Wakhan Corridor.
 The views on this road are even more magnificent, everyone says.